Conqueror's Blade: Release

 On July 31, 2018, it was confirmed that My.com would publish the game in Europe and North America.
 Mail.ru will handle publishing duties in Russia.
 Several closed beta tests have been held for the game.

 Reception

 Conqueror's Blade received positive previews during its pre-release phases.
 Rock Paper Shotgun said the game was "a hell of a spectacle", though it criticized some of the grinding and 'level-gating'.
-MMORPG.com said that the game showed "glorious victory, brilliantly rendered by Booming's own CHAOS engine."
 WCCFtech praised the game's tutorial and claimed the game was "easy and accessible" to new players.
 MMOBomb said that the siege battles were "fun as all heck."

 Jeuxvideo.com gave praise to the promise of the siege battles, with GameStar similarly praising to the scale of battles, comparing the game to the Total War series, Mount & Blade, and World of Warcraft.
 Mein-mmo.de favorably compared the scale of the game and its cinematic moments to films like Kingdom of Heaven and The Lord of the Rings trilogy.